BrokenSwing/Comixaire/specifications/usecases/return/README.md

 ## 1.4 Post-Conditions

-If the use case was successful, the returns is saved.
-The documents are now available.
-Otherwise, the system, the client and the documents states are unchanged.
+If the use case was successful, the return is saved.
+The item is now available.
+Otherwise, the system, the client and the item states are unchanged.